pyvisa/pyvisa/docs/getting.rst

 Installation
 ============

+PyVISA is a wrapper around the `National Instruments's VISA` library, which you need to download and install in order to use PyVISA.

-PyVISA has no dependencies except Python_ itself.
+PyVISA has no additional dependencies except Python_ itself.
 In runs on Python 2.6+ and 3.2+.

 You can install it using pip_::